390 Burch Road

 Hours: Dawn to Dusk Daily

-The Ridge Nature Area encompasses 308 acres of natural beauty, providing a glimpse into contrasting ecosystems, passive recreational experiences, and environmental exploration opportunities.
-With over seven miles of trails, the Ridge is frequented by patrons hiking, trail running, and mountain biking.
+The Ridge Nature Area encompasses 235 acres of natural beauty, providing a glimpse into contrasting ecosystems, passive recreational experiences, and environmental exploration opportunities.
+With over six miles of trails, the Ridge is frequented by patrons hiking, trail running, and mountain biking.
 The top of the Ridge provides easier walking trails that wind through the upland pine habitat.
 As you work around the Creek Trail, you experience the bottomland hardwood areas along Gingercake and Whitewater Creeks.

 The wide range of elevation changes and differing trail lengths provide opportunities for anyone who wants to get outside and enjoy the beauty of The Ridge.
 Frequently seen wildlife includes Eastern box turtles, many songbird species, armadillos, hawks, white-tailed deer, and the occasional barred owl!